lopezdsr/sql-query/sql-query.md

 You can optionally override the user name and password in the credentials with a custom user and password or a custom API key.
 Store the password or key into {{site.data.keyword.keymanagementservicefull}} and specify an [access secret clause](/docs/services/sql-query?topic=sql-query-sql-reference#accessSecrets) in your query.
 Refer to the [security documentation](/docs/services/sql-query?topic=sql-query-security#accessauthentication) for further details.

-This option is typically used with Db2 lite plans, which provide restricted access for a single user in a shared database.
+This option is typically used with Db2 Lite plans, which provide restricted access for a single user in a shared database.
 It can also be used with Standard plans, but the service credentials for Standard plans always allow full administrator access.
 If the SQL user should have only restricted access to the target database, use the subsequent "Db2 table URI location" option.

 The CRN table has the form: